SimoneVeitch/climate-change-directory/README.md

 The web application has ten components, each with its own key features and functionality.

 **App component**
-The App component serves as the main entry point for a React application that manages a directory of organisations.
+The App component serves as the main entry point for the application and manages a directory of organisations.
 It sets up routing to different pages using React Router, fetches and maintains a list of organisations from a server, and provides functionality to add new organisations.
 The component also includes navigation, a footer, and several key pages: a directory list, a tips page, a contact form, a home page, and a results list filtered by category

 **NavBar**
 The NavBar component renders a navigation bar that dynamically changes its background based on the scroll position.
 It also includes a hamburger menu that toggles visibility of the navigation links on smaller screens.